7 dead in Colorado birthday party shooting

 The suspected shooter was the boyfriend of a female victim at the party attended by friends, family and children.
 He walked inside and opened fire before shooting himself, police said.

+The birthday party was for one of the people killed, police said.

 Police on Sunday hadn’t released the identities of the shooter or victims.
+Authorities say a motive wasn’t immediately known.

 Children at the attack weren’t hurt and were placed with relatives.

 “My heart breaks for the families who have lost someone they love and for the children who have lost their parents,” Colorado Springs Police Chief Vince Niski said in a statement.